“A piercing pain”

 As the nurse holding the catheter explains the situation to her partner, I picture them telling my parents about this small, shiny detail.
 It will be the last thing Mom and Dad learn about me before I die.

-And suddenly, I know regret in a way I’d never known it before.
+Suddenly, I know regret in a way I’d never known it before.

 I realize that because I am dying, I won’t get to turn my curiosity into a journalism career.
 I won’t get to fill in the middle chapters of my life.
 I’d always thought risk was something I could control or manage, because I could always balance consequence and reward.
 But as the nurses discussed what to do, I recognized that risk isn’t always balanceable, and its measurements change.
 No matter how many times you might reap reward rather than consequence; no matter how many times you land on your feet, sometimes consequences catch up to you.

-Until now, I’d never known—or accepted—this reality.
+Until now, I’d never known this reality.

 A nurse peers into my face, interrupting my spiral.